misingnoglic/misingnoglic.github.io/_posts/2020-07-03-using-python-to-buy-a-gift.markdown

 # Getting the page HTML

 So how to we load the data from the Costco listing?
-Normally for getting HTML, my first instinct is to use the [requests](https://requests.readthedocs.io/en/master/) library. `requests` an extremely well developed library which makes it easy to make web requests from the internet.
+Normally for getting HTML, my first instinct is to use the [requests](https://requests.readthedocs.io/en/master/) library. `requests` is an extremely well-developed library, which makes it easy to make web requests from the internet.
 For example, if you wanted to get the HTML for my website, you would just have to do the following (shown in REPL format):